BUSINESS AND SUPPORT SERVICES

 Education Code Chapter 44, Subchapter B does not apply to a purchase, acquisition, or license of library goods and services for a library operated as a part of a community college district.
 “Library goods and services” has the meaning assigned by Education Code 130.0101(a).

 The college may adopt rules and procedures for the acquisition of goods and services.

-Notwithstanding any other provision of the Education Code, in the event of a catastrophe, emergency, or natural disaster affecting a college district, the District President or the Vice President of Finance and Administration may contract for the replacement or repair of college district equipment under Education Code Chapter 44, Subchapter B if emergency replacement or repair is necessary for the health and safety of college district students and staff.
+Notwithstanding any other provision of the Education Code, or UGG requirements for procurement, in the event of a catastrophe, emergency, or natural disaster affecting a college district, the District President or the Vice President of Finance and Administration may contract for the replacement or repair of college district equipment under Education Code Chapter 44, Subchapter B if emergency replacement or repair is necessary for the health and safety of college district students and staff.

 PROCUREMENT WITH GRANT FUNDS